ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 --- abstract

 This document defines YANG RPCs and a small number of configuration nodes required to retrieve attestation evidence about integrity measurements from a device, following the operational context defined in TPM-based Network Device Remote Integrity Verification.
 Complementary measurement logs are also provided by the YANG RPCs, originating from one or more roots of trust for measurement (RTMs).
-The module defined requires at least one TPM 1.2 or TPM 2.0 as well as a corresponding TPM Software Stack (TSS), or equivalent hardware implementations that include the protected capabilities as provided by TPM as well as a corresponding software stack, included in the device components of the composite device the YANG server is running on.
+The module defined requires at least one TPM 1.2 or TPM 2.0 as well as a corresponding TPM Software Stack (TSS), or equivalent hardware implementations that include the protected capabilities as provided by TPMs as well as a corresponding software stack, included in the device components of the composite device the YANG server is running on.

 --- middle